I wrote this poem, The Birds Calling, as a reminder to be present now and enjoy each moment of your day.

 by Tansy Boggon

-Today the birds were singing in the trees as I made my way to work.
+Today, the birds sang in the trees as I made my way to work.

 Yet I did not pay them attention.